omunroe-com/http2specwiki/ContinuationProposals.md

   * This ends up implying 'rewinding' of the compression state if/when an opcode ends up being larger than the max permissible frame size.

+## Remove CONTINUATIONS, Fragment HEADERS.
+[gregw] This may be the same as " Interleave HEADER-bearing frames" proposal above, but just expressed differently?

+Remove the CONTINUATION frame and fragment HEADERS in the similar way that DATA frames are:
+* Remove the CONTINUATION frames.
+* Remove priority fields from the HEADERS frame, as these can be sent in a separate PRIORITY frame without concerns of fragmentation.
+* Deduct the HEADER frame sizes from the flow control window sizes, but do not block header frames due to flow control.
+* If it is desired to declare a maximum header size (for 551), then add a SETTINGS_MAX_HEADER_SIZE expressed in uncompressed bytes
+* Remove the header block fragment from the PUSH_PROMISE frame.
+Instead send the headers in a HEADERS+ frame sequence following the PUSH_PROMISE frame.

+### Pros
+* Addresses 550 by allowing headers to be fragmented and interleaved.
+* Addresses 551.
+Since limit is not related to framing, the max header size can be expressed as uncompressed header size.
+* Addresses "uglyness" concerns about how to handle the flags on HEADERS/CONTINUATIONS.
+* Allows for infinite streaming headers

+### Cons
+* Presents same DoS attack surface as CONTINUATIONS
+  * [roberto] Which refers to having to parse the continuation frame, and would be weaker than many of the other ways to attack the protocol: one-byte data payloads, settings sent often, PING sent often, etc. etc.

+### Requirements
+* If HEADERS fragments are interleaved, then HPACK must be changed to allow interleaving (see efficiency below).
+* Intermediaries/servers/senders must place a different semantic understanding on empty header-sets and non-empty header-sets, since empty-header-sets are now indications of differnt things.
+    * [gregw] I don't understand this requirement?
+* If efficiency is a concern, a way of disabling the emission from the reference set must be utilized
+  * could be removing the reference set
+  * could be an opcode which changes how the reference set is emitted
+  * could be turning off everything in the reference set (as one would/could do it today)

 ## Require CONTINUATION frames to follow "full" ones
 When sending CONTINUATION, the previous HEADER-bearing frame MUST be "full".